didi/ChineseNLP/docs/text_summarization.md

 ## Background

-Text summarization is the task of taking a long text document and creating a shorter text document which is a fluent and accurate summary of the longer text document.
+Text summarization takes a long text document and creating a shorter text document that is a fluent and accurate summary of the longer text document.

 ## Example